dell/csm-docs/content/docs/csidriver/upgradation/drivers/isilon.md

 **Steps**
 1. Clone the repository using `git clone -b v2.2.0 https://github.com/dell/csi-powerscale.git`, copy the helm/csi-isilon/values.yaml into a new location with a custom name say _my-isilon-settings.yaml_, to customize settings for installation.
 Edit _my-isilon-settings.yaml_ as per the requirements.
-2. Change to directory dell-csi-helm-installer to install the Dell EMC PowerScale `cd dell-csi-helm-installer`
+2. Change to directory dell-csi-helm-installer to install the Dell PowerScale `cd dell-csi-helm-installer`
-3. Upgrade the CSI Driver for Dell EMC PowerScale version 2.1.0 using following command:
+3. Upgrade the CSI Driver for Dell PowerScale version 2.1.0 using following command:

    `./csi-install.sh --namespace isilon --values ./my-isilon-settings.yaml --upgrade`